JersYY/CTF-Writeups/IFEST-24/README.md

-Technofair is an Indonesian CTF held by Universitas Gunadarma.
+Informatics Festival is an Indonesian CTF held by Informatics students of Padjadjaran University.
 We got 7th place in this competition.